catalystdao/catalyst/evm/README.md

 tokens = ps.tokens
 ```

-For any contract interaction, the user needs to approve the pool to spend tokens.
+Transactions which require tokens to be transferred to the pool require the user to always approve the required allowance to the pool first.
+For this example, the pool is allowed an unbounded amount of tokens on behalf of the user.

 ```python
 tokens[0].approve(pool, 2**256-1, {'from': acct})
 ```

+## Execute a LocalSwap
-Let's execute a localSwap.
-This swaps 50 token0 for token1.
-We also set a minimum output of 45 tokens, if less than 45 tokens are returned the swap reverts.
+The following transaction swaps 50 token0 for token1.
+A minimum output of 45 tokens is specified (if not fulfilled, the transaction will revert).

 ```python
 localSwap_tx = pool.localSwap(tokens[0], tokens[1], 50 * 10**18, 45 * 10**18, {'from': acct})
 ```

-Let's execute a cross-chain swap.
-Before we can do it, we need to connect the cross-chain interface with itself.
-This establishes a channel between the 2 ports allowing IBC messagse flow.
+## Cross-Chain Pool Setup
+Before being able of executing a cross-chain swap, an IBC channel between pools must be established.
+The following establishes a channel to and from the `CatalystIBCInterface.sol` contract, allowing cross-chain swaps between pools which use this interface.

 ```python
 # Registor IBC ports.